arian0zen/QueryWhisperer/README.md

-# Transcript Generation with AI
+# QueryWhisperer - Transcript Generation with AI

 This is a MERN (MongoDB, Express, React, Node.js) application that utilizes the power of artificial intelligence to generate transcripts from YouTube videos.
 The application uses a combination of technologies including OpenAI, LangChain, and Pinecone to provide an accurate and efficient question-answering system.